mullet1989/lauristonrunners/content/join/_index.md

 ---
 Title: "Join"
-description: "How to join the club"
+# description: "How to join the club"
 text_color: "black"
 featured_image : "https://www.lauristonrunners.club/img/join_crop2.jpg"
 ---

+# How to join the club

 Prospective members should first visit Lauriston Cottage either as a guest of an existing member or by arranging a time to meet the Hon.Secretary secretary@lauristonrunners.club at the Cottage.